Beyond Scores: Proximal Diffusion Models: Proximal-based generative diffusion modeling

-\paragraph{Balancing contributions of different $(t, \lambda)$ in the objective.} Score matching uses a weighing function to balance the loss at different times (c.f. \citep[$\lambda(t)$ in Eq.
+\paragraph{Balancing contributions of different $(t, \lambda)$ in the objective.} Score matching uses a weighing function to balance the loss at different times (see \citep[$\lambda(t)$ in Eq.
 (7)]{song2020score}).
 For proximal matching, a proper weighing should also be used for balanced learning, and the weighing should be based on both $t$ and $\lambda$ (c.f. \cref{eq:pm-generalized}).
 A general rule of thumb would choose these weights such that the objective of the inner expectation in \cref{eq:pm-generalized} has similar magnitude across different $t$ and $\lambda$.
 Score model achieves this by weighing according to the square of the magnitude of the target in the objective \citep[Sec.
 3.3]{song2020score}, which is reasonable when the magnitude of the target can be estimated based on $t$ and when the loss function is ($2$-)homogeneous.
 Unfortunately, none of these are true for proximal-matching.
 Thus, instead of weighing the objective, we transform the target to align its magnitude across different $(t, \lambda)$'s.
 Specifically, we rewrite the problem in \eqref{eq:pm-generalized} as follows (but without changing the objective):

-where $\varepsilon := \frac{Y - X_t}{\sqrt{\lambda}}$ is the new target.
-Since $Y \sim \cN(X_t, \lambda I)$, we have $\varepsilon \sim \cN(0, I)$.
-Notably, the magnitude of $\varepsilon$ is \emph{independent} of $(t, \lambda)$, allowing for a natural balance.
-Plugging in the parameterization of $f_\theta(\cdot; t, \lambda) = \cdot - \sqrt{\lambda} \epsilon_\theta(\cdot; t, \lambda)$, the final objective reduces to:
+where $\epsilon := \frac{Y - X_t}{\sqrt{\lambda}}$ is the new target.
+Since $Y \sim \cN(X_t, \lambda I)$, we have $\epsilon \sim \cN(0, I)$.
+Notably, the magnitude of $\epsilon$ is \emph{independent} of $(t, \lambda)$, allowing for a natural balance.
+Plugging in the parameterization of $f_\theta(x; t, \lambda) = x - \sqrt{\lambda} \epsilon_\theta(x; t, \lambda)$, the final objective reduces to:

-recall that $\epsilon_\theta$ is a neural network, $f_\theta(\cdot; t, \lambda) = \cdot - \sqrt{\lambda} \epsilon_\theta(\cdot; t, \lambda)$ is the learned proximal operator for the function $-\lambda \ln p_t$, $(t, \lambda)$ are sampled according to a predefined distribution $p(t,\lambda)$, and $\zeta$ is a hyperparameter that should be decreased through training.
+Recall that $\epsilon_\theta$ is a neural network, $f_\theta(x; t, \lambda)$ is the learned approximation of $\prox_{-\lambda \ln p_t} (x)$, $(t, \lambda)$ are sampled according to a predefined distribution, and $\zeta$ is a hyperparameter that should decrease through training.
 Note that this objective is similar to that of diffusion models with analogous parameterization \citep[Eq.
 (12)]{ho2020denoising}.
-We include pseudo-code for proximal-matching training for proximal diffusion models in the appendix, noting that it simply boils down to optimizing \eqref{eq:pm-epsilon} in a stochastic manner, allowing for any solvers of choice (stochastic gradient descent, Adam, etc).
+We include pseudo-code for proximal-matching training in \cref{alg:training}, noting that it simply boils down to optimizing \eqref{eq:pm-epsilon} in a stochastic manner, allowing for any solvers of choice (stochastic gradient descent, Adam, etc).